2021 High Performance Swim Camp Series

 Swimmers can greatly change their race strategy by adjusting just two aspects of their stroke - distance per stroke and tempo.
 For example, it might be faster for one swimmer taking long slow strokes, while another swimmer may be better suited for more strokes at a higher rate.
-Your Elite Clinicians will also review some dryland exercises designed specifically for developing strength and power in swimmers as well as techniques for recovery from dryland and swimming workouts.
+Sierra Schmidt will also review some dryland exercises designed specifically for developing strength and power in swimmers as well as techniques for recovery from dryland and swimming workouts.

 - DISTANCE PER STROKE: One way to increase efficiency is to take fewer strokes.
 Counting the number of strokes and improving technique to decrease that number will save energy.
 On the other side, it may be faster to take more strokes per length, especially in shorter events.

 - DRYLAND FOR SWIMMING: Dryland training is designed to build strength, increase flexibility and to become a more well-rounded and agile athlete.
 Swimmers will learn age appropriate, simple body weight exercises that will strengthen their core and major muscle groups to complement the training done in the pool.